 To remain eligible for the scholarship, applicants will be required to:

-- remain enrolled at Griffith University
+- remain enrolled at Griffith University in the Graduate Certificate in Mental Health Practice

 - maintain good academic standing at Griffith University for the duration of the scholarship benefit